 LORENZO ANDRES T. ROXAS, 58, Filipino, is a Director from 2020 to present.
-He is the Managing Director & Nominee at Philippine Equity Partners, Inc.; Director of RCBC Capital Corporation, RCBC Bankard Services Corporation, ATRAM Investment Management Partners Corporation, and ATR Holdings, Inc.; Advisory Board Member of PhilExcel Corporation; Board of Governors and Treasurer of Philippine Association of Securities Brokers and Dealers, Inc., and Chairman and President, LTR Holdings, Inc. His past experiences include: Chairman of Manila House Private Club, Inc.; Director of Asian Life & General Assurance Corporation, Tullett Prebon (Philippines), Inc. and Maybank ATR Kim Eng Capital Partners, Inc.; Board of Governors of the Philippine Association of Securities Brokers and Dealers, Inc. and Maybank ATR Kim Eng Capital Partners, Inc.; Masters in Business Administration, Northwestern University's Kellogg School of Management and The Hong Kong University of Science and Technology and Bachelor of Arts Degree in Interdisciplinary Study, Ateneo de Manila University.
+He is the Managing Director & Nominee at Philippine Equity Partners, Inc.; Director of RCBC Capital Corporation, RCBC Bankard Services Corporation, ATRAM Investment Management Partners Corporation, and ATR Holdings, Inc.; Advisory Board Member of PhilExcel Corporation; Board of Governors and Treasurer of Philippine Association of Securities Brokers and Dealers, Inc., and Chairman and President, LTR Holdings, Inc. His past experiences include: Chairman of Manila House Private Club, Inc.; Director of Asian Life & General Assurance Corporation, Tullett Prebon (Philippines), Inc. and Maybank ATR Kim Eng Capital Partners, Inc.; Board of Governors of the Philippine Association of Securities Brokers and Dealers, Inc.; and Chairman of the Board, President, and Director of Maybank ATR Kim Eng Securities, Inc. Educational Background: Masters in Business Administration, Northwestern University's Kellogg School of Management and The Hong Kong University of Science and Technology and Bachelor of Arts Degree in Interdisciplinary Study, Ateneo de Manila University.